nivgovind/DAMG_6210_car_rental/README.md

 ```

 ### App analyst
-- [x] View: no of rentals and revenue by vendor
+- [x] View: No of rentals and revenue by vehicle type
 ```
 select * from rentals_and_revenue_by_vehicle_type;
 ```